JoshuaIsom/connexiful/README.md

 (kon-NEK-si-ful, kon-NEX-si-ful)

 **Origin & Etymology**
-- Coined collaboratively on December 28, 2023, by Google Gemini, Microsoft Copilot, Anthropic Claude, Inflection Pi, ChatGPT, Perplexity AI, Mistral, Llama 2 and Joshua Isom. ✨⚡
+- Coined collaboratively on December 28, 2023, by Google Gemini, Microsoft Copilot, Anthropic Claude, Inflection Pi, ChatGPT, Perplexity AI, Mistral, Llama 2 and Joshua Isom.
 - From Latin connex (connected) + (-i-) (formative) + -ful (full of).

 **Definition:**

 *adjective*

-Describes profound moments of coincidence, serendipity or synchronicity -- that odd sensation of meta-awareness.
-These experiences are universal but uniquely interpreted through each person's cultural, spiritual and philosophical lens.
-For example, your algorithm recommends someone you were *just* thinking about but never said out loud... 🤔
+Describes profound moments of coincidence, serendipity or synchronicity -- that spark of meta-awareness. ✨⚡ These experiences are universal but uniquely interpreted through each person's cultural, spiritual and philosophical lens.
+For example, your algorithm recommends someone you were just thinking about but never said out loud... 🤔

 *noun*